Groups and support

 Accessible places to go

-There are a number of online accessibility sites providing accessibility information on visitor attractions, cafes, pubs, hotels, shops and countryside sites.
+There are several online accessibility sites providing accessibility information on visitor attractions, cafes, pubs, hotels, shops and countryside sites.
+Here are two examples:

 Community groups